This series of articles covers evidence based practices that support your mental health and ability to be at your best when it matters most.

-- How can we maintain balance to focus our attention and be present?
+- How you can maintain balance to focus your attention and be present.

-- What enables us to advance from being aware of the importance of doing something, to actually doing it automatically when it is needed?
+- Practices that enable you to advance from being aware of the importance of doing something, to actually doing it automatically when it is needed.

-- How can we strike the right balance between stress and recovery by forming habits on practices such as appreciation; gaining more quality time with family and friends; having more fun; meditation; exercise and healthy eating?
+- How you can strike the right balance between stress and recovery by forming habits on practices such as appreciation; gaining more quality time with family and friends; having more fun; meditation; exercise and healthy eating.

-- How can we limit the amount of time we experience restlessness, lack of focus, irritability, acting unreasonably, inappropriately or out of self-preservation?
+- How you can limit the amount of time you experience restlessness, lack of focus, irritability, acting unreasonably, inappropriately or out of self-preservation.